Alex0vSky/TinySynapticsScroll/README.md

 ## Build
 Building the project and tests from the source code requires the presence of the __Microsoft Visual Studio 2019 Community__, and using *.sln and *.vcxproj project files.

+## Contributing
+Can ask questions.
+PRs are accepted.
+No requirements for contributing.

+## Thanks
+The scroll function code is taken from the [awahlig/two-finger-scroll](https://github.com/awahlig/two-finger-scroll) repo.
+Application and tray icon taken from here [icon-icons.com](https://icon-icons.com/download/57949/ICO/32/) and modified.

+## License
+See the [LICENSE](https://github.com/Alex0vSky/TinySynapticsScroll/blob/main/LICENSE) file for license rights and limitations (MIT).